simmi30/lnd1/docs/rest/websockets.md

 const wsUrl = 'wss://' + host + '/v2/chainnotifier/register/blocks?method=POST';
 let ws = new WebSocket(wsUrl, protocolString);
 ws.onopen = function (event) {
-    // After the WS connection is establishes, lnd expects the client to send the
+    // After the WS connection is establishes, broln expects the client to send the
     // initial message.
 If an RPC doesn't have any request parameters, an empty
     // JSON object has to be sent as a string, for example: ws.send('{}') ws.send(JSON.stringify(initialRequest));